recallnet/rust-recall/sdk/examples/README.md

 ### Deposit funds

-To create transactions in the `hoku` testnet, you need to first deposit some Calibration HOKU in the `hoku` subnet.
+To create transactions in the `recall` testnet, you need to first deposit some Calibration RECALL in the `recall` subnet.

 1. Go to the [Calibration faucet](https://faucet.calibnet.chainsafe-fil.io/) and click "Send Funds".
 2. Enter an Ethereum address.
    This can be any valid Ethereum address, like the one given by running the [`account_create.rs`](account_create.rs) example.
 3. Look up the address you used on the [Calibration explorer](https://calibration.filfox.info/en).
-   After about a minute, you should have 100 HOKU.
+   After about a minute, you should have 100 RECALL.
-4. Now you're ready to make a deposit to the `hoku` testnet subnet.
+4. Now you're ready to make a deposit to the `recall` testnet subnet.

 Run the [`account_deposit.rs`](account_deposit.rs) example using the private key for the address you used above.